ironscar/Container-demo/README.md

 - setup ansible semaphore UI into jenkins-ansible image if makes sense
 - check how to rotate ssh keys without rebuilding docker image
-- update spring boot project to latest version and use jdk 17 alpine image if available

 ---